sshfortress/sshfortress/README.md

 Try all SSHfortress features - free for 30 days

-We provide community edition, professional edition and education edition, community edition is completely free.
+We provide community edition, professional edition and education edition, community edition is completely free, [version differences](https://sshfortress.com/en/community.html).

 This description is to introduce how to install the sshfortress system.
 It has a web management interface, greatfortress, which is implemented in java to visually increase functions such as accounts and assets.
 The backend sshfortress is a function developed on the basis of openssh.
 Let's see how to install and configure it.